-The Boston Architectural College (BAC) is pleased to announce the 2015 Ada Louise Huxtable Fellows: Christine Banister, Mehran Jahedi, Anna Mezheritskaya, David Morgan, Andres Rincon, and Annika Nilsson Ripps.
+The Boston Architectural College is pleased to announce the 2015 Ada Louise Huxtable Fellows: Christine Banister, Mehran Jahedi, Anna Mezheritskaya, David Morgan, Andres Rincon, and Annika Nilsson Ripps.
 These six advanced students have demonstrated a genuine interest in design and community engagement and will receive stipends to promote design leadership in community service throughout the year.

 The Ada Louise Huxtable Fellowship in Civic Engagement and Service Learning is generously funded by a grant from OneWorld Boston, a grant-making entity of the Cummings Foundation.
 The Huxtable Fellowship is affiliated with the BAC's Gateway Initiative, a program that provides pro-bono design services by students and faculty to nonprofit and municipal agencies throughout the greater Boston area.

 Each of the 2015 Huxtable Fellows' tenures will be split into three experiences throughout the year.
-In the Spring semester, fellows will be working with the Community Design Resource Center of Boston to curate and develop public material related to the Living with Water Design Competition with the Boston Society of Architects.
+In the spring semester, fellows will be working with the Community Design Resource Center of Boston to curate and develop public material related to the Living with Water Design Competition with the Boston Society of Architects.

-Throughout the Summer, each of the fellows will work in a design firm of their choosing that is focused in the areas of public interest design and/or community engagement, with their employments sponsored through the fellowship.
+Throughout the summer, each of the fellows will work in a design firm of their choosing that is focused in the areas of public interest design and/or community engagement, with their employments sponsored through the fellowship.
 When they return to campus in the fall, the fellows will be assigned as mentors and teaching assistants in different Gateway projects, providing leadership to less advanced students and gaining mentorship from faculty advisors.
 At the end of the year, they will collaborate together to document an anthology of their year's work.

-"The work of the fellows strengthens the BAC's commitment to service learning and community engagement," said Ben Peterson, Director of the Gateway Initiative.
+"The work of the fellows strengthens the BAC's commitment to service learning and community engagement," said Ben Peterson, director of the Gateway Initiative.
 "Moreover, they will serve as excellent delegates to the City of Boston and beyond, strengthening our relationship to community partners through Gateway, and avocating for the importance of design thinking in negotiating complex problems.

 Meet the 2015 Huxtable Fellows

-David Morgan is a Bachelor of Architecture candidate at the Boston Architectural College.
+David Morgan is a Bachelor of Architecture candidate.
 Originally from New Hampshire and Vermont, David spent most of his time roaming through the New England Mountains until he migrated his way to Boston in 2010 to study at the BAC.
 Where David calls home is a small town deep in the woods of Vermont.
 The town consisted of 37 people, 280 cows, and 1200 chickens.
 He helped maintain order by patrolling the lands since he was 4 months old, where he met his best friend and partner in crime, Artemis.
 Artemis was an elite prairie falcon that was a fixture in David's younger years, learning side by side with him until they parted ways and Artemis began a family of his own.
 After spending several years working in the construction field, David realized the power of architecture to represent our lives, experiences, and narratives.